Visit the On-line History Exhibit:

 The Friends of the Arboretum

-In order to open up the Arboretum to wider use and participation, the Arboretum Associates, a friends group, was formed in November 1976 as a non-profit organization with 113 charter members.
+In order to open up the Arboretum to wider use and participation, the Arboretum Associates (now the Friends of the UCSC Arboretum), a friends group, was formed in November 1976 as a non-profit organization with 113 charter members.
 It has now expanded to 800 members, and serves to raise funds and bring the Arboretum's activities to the attention of the local community through lectures, a yearly symposium, plant sales, and a quarterly newsletter.

 The Elvenia J. Slosson Research Gardens were established in 1978 to provide a testing ground for new Australian ornamentals, and in 1984, the Edward D. Landels New Zealand Garden was inaugurated.
 The Arboretum continues to augment and maintain these collections and many more.
 They are enduring value to researchers, instructors, horticulturalists, artists, and the general public.
 Though still a "young" Arboretum, it has become known as one of the great gardens of the world.